Genevieve: 18th century and French Revolution

 In April 1791, after the death of Mirabeau, the early French Revolutionary leader, the French government secularised the Church of Saint Genevieve and turned it into a national monument and shrine honouring him.
-It ended an over 1,000-year period in which the building served as the center of Genevieve's cult, as well as the religious traditions centering on her processions.
+It ended an over 1,000-year period in which the building served as the centre of Genevieve's cult, as well as the religious traditions centring on her processions.
 Also in 1791, the ashes of Voltaire were transferred to the church, which was renamed the Panthéon.
-Despite the secularisation the transfer implied, Voltaire had a devotion to Genevieve and was proud of his grandfather's membership in the Company of the Bearers of Reliquary of Sainte Geneviève.
+Despite the secularisation the transfer implied, Voltaire had a devotion to Geneviève and was proud of his grandfather's membership in the Company of the Bearers of the Reliquary of Sainte Geneviève.
 On his deathbed, Voltaire renewed his devotion to her.
 According to Sluhovsky, the building "became a temple of the new deities of the Enlightenment" and "a temple of civic liberty".
 He also called it "a turning point in the history of the monument"; the same time Voltaire's remains were transferred, Genevieve's remains were moved out of the church and into another part of the abbey.
-A year later, in 1792, after the monarchy's fall, Saint Genevieve's Abbey was secularised and confiscated, and despite the protests of hundreds of nearby residents, her remains were transferred again, to the Saint-Étienne-du-Mont.
+A year later, in 1792, after the monarchy's fall, Saint Genevieve's Abbey was secularised and confiscated, and despite the protests of hundreds of nearby residents, her remains were transferred again to the Saint-Étienne-du-Mont.
 Sluhovsky reports that Paris residents opposed the secularisation of Genevieve's shrine.
 In 1793, at the beginning of the Reign of Terror, her reliquary was brought to the Hôtel des Monnaies and dismantled; the funds collected were put into the government's treasury.
 According to Sluhovsky, Genevieve's bones were put on trial, found guilty of collaborating with the royal authorities, and condemned to be publicly burned at the Place de Greve.
 Her ashes were then thrown into the Seine.